hanskroner/SceneManager/README.md

 ## Light States

-Light States represent the settings, and their values, that make up a light state.
+Light States represent the attributes, and their values, that make up a light state.
 These include things like whether a Light is 'on' or 'off', its level of brightness, and color (or color temperature).
 It may also include things like the time in 10ths of a second the Light will take to reach those values when it is asked to recall a particular scene.

 Light States are displayed in Scene Manager as JSON objects that follow the definitions used by the [deCONZ REST API](https://dresden-elektronik.github.io/deconz-rest-doc/endpoints/scenes/#response_2).
 Scene Manager does not support Hue and Saturation values.
-A JSON object is no the most intuitive representation for the state of a Light - it's not easy to know what color the `xy` parameter is representing, or just how bright a value for `bri` really is.
+A JSON object is not the most intuitive representation for the state of a Light - it's not easy to know what color the `xy` parameter is representing, or just how bright a value for `bri` really is.
 However, it does make for quick editing and is easy to replicate across Lights and Scenes - which is what Scene Manager aims to do well.